selenkosoglu/Java-Spring-Rest-Api-Service-Veterenary-Clinic-Project/README.md

 # Java Spring Rest Api Service Veterinary Clinic Project
 The REST API service of the "Vet Clinic - Spring MVC" project.
-Addition to the MVC project, ElasticSearch, Redis and Swagger was used.
+Addition to the MVC project, ElasticSearch, Redis and Swagger were used.

 ## Languages and Technologies Used in this Project